karlkfi/kubexit/README.md

 ## Use Case: Hercules and Iphicles

-**TODO**: Birth Dependencies and Readiness Probes are not yet implemented.

-With kubexit, you can define **birth dependencies** between processes that are wrapped with kubexit and configured with the same `KUBEXIT_PATH`.
+With kubexit, you can define **birth dependencies** between processes that are wrapped with kubexit and configured with the same graveyard.

 ```
 KUBEXIT_NAME=app1 \